Analysis | The House seats most likely to flip in November

 3. Oklahoma 5th (Democratic-held, previous ranking 2): After winning narrowly in this Oklahoma City and suburban district, Rep. Kendra Horn (D) is the only Democrat in Oklahoma’s delegation.
 Trump won her district in 2016 by double digits, and Horn voted for his impeachment.
 After a primary battle, Republicans nominated state Sen. Stephanie Bice, who has a lot of catching up to do financially.
 One Democratic strategist thinks Horn has built enough of an independent voice to win here, another thinks she is at risk of being tagged as a generic Democrat.

 2. New Mexico 2nd (Democratic-held, previous ranking 1): Republicans think Rep. Xochitl Torres Small (D) is the poster candidate for a Democrat who basically ran as a moderate Republican in 2018 and now has a voting record that reveals her to be more of a Democrat than the district might want.
-She’s again facing former GOP state representative Yvette Herrell, who lost by 1 percentage point in 2018 and now has Trump at the top of the ticket to help her in this Trump-friendly part of the state.
+She’s again facing former GOP state representative Yvette Herrell, who lost by 1.8 percentage points in 2018 and now has Trump at the top of the ticket to help her in this Trump-friendly part of the state.
 Torres Small is raising millions of dollars and talking about how she’s worked with the president.

 1. Texas 23rd (Republican-held but will be open in 2020, previous ranking 3): Both sides agree the open race to represent this vast border district is going to be close, but both sides are also pretty confident they’re going to win it.
 The majority-Hispanic district voted for Hillary Clinton in 2016 and is one of just a few like it that Democrats haven’t picked up since.
 Rep. Will Hurd (R) has stymied Democrats, but he’s retiring.
 Democrat and Iraq War veteran Gina Ortiz Jones came close to beating Hurd last year.
 Now she’ll face lesser-known former Navy cryptologist Tony Gonzales, who first had to spend precious time and money in a competitive primary and is supported by Trump.
 Still, the House Republicans’ campaign committee recently put $2.6 million down to try to keep this in their column for another two years.